VCU to test students for COVID-19 as university moves forward with Aug. 17 reopening plans

-Virginia Commonwealth University students must test negative for COVID-19 before moving into on campus housing, President Michael Rao says, as the university inches closer to its planned Aug.
+Virginia Commonwealth University students must test negative for COVID-19 before moving into housing on campus.
+President Michael Rao says, as the university inches closer to its planned Aug.
 17 reopening.

 Rao, in a message to the university community Tuesday night, said VCU will provide the testing kits for students living on campus.
 Students living off campus, along with university staff, will also be given free voluntary tests.